pietgeursen/sbot-gossip/README.md

 MIT

 ## TODO
+- [ ] push branch of ssb-ref
+- [-] make branch of app and get going.
+- [ ] limit only 1 connection per peer, even if muli routes exist
+- [x] sketch out what initial sync mode could be and test.
 - [ ] test what happens when starting up with no network.
 I think it freaks out.
 - [ ] peers probably need source added to them so that they show up as local.
 - [x] check where I need to do multi dispatch from the reactors